Share this menu

 Michael was born and bred in the South West and has spent all his leisure time since the early 50’s sailing in the Helford River and western approaches.
 His father, who introduced Sir Francis Chichester to sailing, bought him a boat at the age of five.

-Before his retirement in 2015, Michael was a solicitor acting for commercial clients until he developed a specialism in employment law in which field he acted in a judicial capacity for 20 years.
-He moved to Falmouth with his wife 15 years ago and spends his time in a number of voluntary posts together with as much sailing as possible with his grandchildren.
+During his working life, Michael was a solicitor acting for commercial clients until he developed a specialism in employment law in which field, he acted in a judicial capacity for 20 years.
+He moved to Falmouth with his wife a few years before his retirement and now spends his time in a number of voluntary posts together with as much sailing as possible with family and friends.

 Sam Hunt